-The Recovering America’s Wildlife Act (H.R.
-3742) would dedicate $1.4 billion annually in existing federal funds to wildlife conservation projects aimed at keeping species off the Endangered Species list.
+The bipartisan Recovering America’s Wildlife Act (S. 2372) would dedicate $1.4 billion annually in existing federal funds to wildlife conservation projects aimed at keeping species off the Endangered Species list.
 Texas would be eligible for more than $50 million per year to implement projects that benefit the Species of Greatest Conservation Need in our state.

 The funding would be used for wildlife conservation, habitat restoration, research, and outdoor recreation and education programs that benefit at-risk species.
 The focus of the funding would be to stabilize declining fish and wildlife species and keep them from slipping closer to the brink of extinction.

-Ask Your U.S. Representative to Co-Sponsor H.R.
-3742, the Recovering America's Wildlife Act
+Ask Your U.S. Senator to vote YES on S. 2372, the Recovering America's Wildlife Act

 The funds directed by the Recovering America's Wildlife Act would be funneled to the wildlife agencies in the various states.
 These agencies would, in turn, take applications from conservation organizations, land trusts, universities, researchers, other state agencies, municipalities, and private landowners for projects to benefit at-risk fish and wildlife species.
 Applicants would be required to provide a 25% match, ensuring that the funds all go to valid serious projects.